 6. The Damage was Deliberate: Property owners cannot damage their own insured property intentionally and expect later to cover the losses with their policy.
 If your insurer finds that the damage to your property is negligent, criminal, or deliberate, then they may deny your claim.

-8. You Provided Your Insurer with False Statements: You cannot expect the outcomes in your favor by giving false damage-related statements to your insurer or public adjuster.
-You may have a rightful claim, but is can be denied by your insurer if they find you making false statements about specific aspects of your claim.
-Always speak truth to your insurer.
+8. You Provided Your Insurer with False Statements: You cannot expect the outcomes in your favour by giving false damage-related statements to your insurer or public adjuster.
+You may have a rightful claim, but it can be denied by your insurer if they find you making false statements about specific aspects of your claim.
+Always speak the truth to your insurer.
 Since all insurance companies have a specific fraud prevention system in place, the truth will eventually be revealed.

 9. The Damage is lower than Your Deductible: Suppose, your residential property has $1,900 of damage and your deductible is $2,500, then your claim will not be denied, but at the same time, you will not get any payment.
 Your insurer will not pay you under your policy if your deductible is more than what is required to cover the cost of replacement or repairs.
 However, you should get such repairs done or else, your next claim might be denied due to lack of maintenance to a preexisting issue.

 10. Your Insurance Policy has a Cap: Most insurance companies set a cap for the monetary value of every item.
 In case of loss or damage, your insurer will compensate you only up to that cap.
 For instance, if your wedding band, worth $10,000, gets stolen and your policy has a cap of $5,000 for jewellery items, then your insurer will give you $5,000 as compensation, regardless of the actual dollar value of that band.